Rules For the 19th Annual Okanagan Short Story Contest

 3rd Prize: $100

-Prizes are awarded for the best new short stories in the Okanagan.
-Entries will be judged by UBC Creative Writing Faculty and an external judge, 2016 Writer-in-Residence, Tamas Dobozy.
+Prizes are awarded for the best new short stories received.
+Entries will be judged by UBC Creative Writing Faculty and an external judge, 2017 Writer-in-Residence, Renee Sarojini Saklikar.

-1. This contest is open to all residents of the southern interior of British Columbia: east of Hope, west of the Alberta border, north of the US border and Williams Lake and south.
+1. This contest is open to all residents of the southern interior of British Columbia: east of Hope, west of the Alberta border, north of the US border and south of Williams Lake.

 2. Entries must be original, unpublished works of fiction, submitted on plain 8 1/2 X 11 white paper, double-spaced and typed.